Colon Port of Call

 Panama Canal © Panama Canal Authority

-Colon is attractive to cruise ships in part because of the new Colon 2000 cruise terminal allowing berths for several large ships and more than 2,500 passengers at once.
+Colon is attractive to cruise ships in part because of the Colon 2000 cruise terminal, allowing berths for several large ships and more than 2,500 passengers at once.
 The terminal offers a variety of shops but is a bit removed from the centre of downtown Colon.
 Some cruise ships dock at Cristobal Pier which has its own shopping terminal.
+Cruising to Colon offers travellers the chance to explore off-the-beaten-path areas of Panama that are out of reach of Panama City.

 Tel: 507 447 3197